firozkhan18/technologies-notes/All-In-One.md

 - Functional interfaces can be implemented without ambiguity since they have only one abstract method.
 - If multiple interfaces have default methods with the same name, the implementing class must override it, while static methods are accessed through the interface name and do not cause ambiguity.

-If you have further questions or need clarification on any specific points, feel free to ask!

-Sure!
-Let’s dive deep into threads, concurrency, and the differences between `HashMap` and `ConcurrentHashMap`, as well as the concepts of parallel and sequential processing using the Thread Executor framework.

 ### Key Concepts